h4rvey-g/ob-Notes/USMLE/Neurology/Oculomotor nerve palsy (III).md

 	- Adduction weakness
 - Assessment of pupillary response (afferent: CN II; efferent: CN III)
 	- Lesions of the autonomic (parasympathetic) portion result in <span style="background:rgba(240, 200, 0, 0.2)">loss of the pupillary reflex.</span>

+>[!tip]
+>Impaired pupillary reaction with relative sparing of motor function is typically seen in compressive lesions.
+Prominent motor dysfunction with sparing of the pupil is typically seen in ischemic lesions.
+However, pupillary findings cannot reliably distinguish between the etiologies of oculomotor palsy.

 ---
 # Treatment